How to Help Your Molting Chickens

 But please don’t put a chicken sweater on the poor thing.
 Growing new feathers is a painful process, and you will just be inflicting more pain by attempting to put a sweater on your molting chicken.

 One interesting fact to note about molting chickens: Generally, the faster a hen molts, the better the egg layer she is.
 She replaces her worn feathers and gets back to the business of laying eggs.
+The best layers often tend to be late molters, waiting until the late fall months to shed their feathers.

 Once Your Chickens Have Finished Their Molt

-Once your chickens have finished molting, you may want to do a quick clean-up of the coop.
+Once your chickens have finished molting, you may want to do a quick clean-up of the chicken coop.
 Remove as many feathers as possible, especially if you compost their droppings.
 (Feathers take quite a while to compost.)

-1. Oh man tha k you for this!!
+Oh man tha k you for this!!
 I have a hen who didn’t molt that much last year and she looks like someone just plucked all her feathers.
 She’s one of my favorites too!!